What to Do with the Dead Kaiju?

-What to Do with the Dead Kaiju? (大怪獣のあとしまつ) is a 2022 Japanese comedy-drama kaiju film directed by Satoshi Miki, starring Ryosuke Yamada, Tao Tsuchiya and Gaku Hamada.
-It is a co-production between Toei and Shochiku, the first between the two.
+What to Do with the Dead Kaiju? (大怪獣のあとしまつ) is a 2022 Japanese comedy-drama kaiju film written and directed by Satoshi Miki, starring Ryosuke Yamada, Tao Tsuchiya and Gaku Hamada.
+It is the first co-production between film studios Toei Company and Shochiku.

 Story

 The great kaiju that struck fear to Japan has died.
 The public cheers and is relieved.
-The carcass is nicknamed "hope" for the various potentials it could have.
-However, the carcass rots as it laid there, and fears of an explosion arose.
-Thus, in order to dispose of the body, the young men and women of the Tokumutai faces the dangerous disposal as the fate of Japan hung on its success.
+The carcass is nicknamed "Hope" for the various potentials it could have.
+However, the carcass rots as it lays there, and fears of an explosion arise.
+Thus, in order to dispose of the body, the young men and women of the Tokumutai take on the dangerous disposal, as the fate of Japan hinges on their success.